-Statistics say that close to 40 percent of women with engineering degrees either leave the profession or never enter the field, and women quit jobs in tech at twice the rate that men do.
+Statistics say that close to 56 percent of women with engineering degrees leave the profession by mid-level, and women quit jobs in tech at twice the rate that men do.
 Mentoring has been shown to drastically improve retention rates and help women advance faster in their careers.
-Our mission is to use the power of mentorship to help increase diversity in tech.
+Our mission is to use the power of mentorship to help women, people of color and LGBT grow their career in tech.

 Mentoring for every tech role

-Tupu is available for every role in tech (software engineer, SRE, manager, product manager, tech writer, marketing, etc.) and every career level (from juniors to VP level).
-We are doing our best to match mentors and mentees based on their aspirations, experiences, and interests.
-Typically we are matching more senior mentors with more junior mentees, but matching at around the same level can also work well.
+Tupu is available for every role in tech (software engineer, SRE, manager, product manager, tech writer, marketing, etc.) and every career level (from juniors to VP and C levels).
+Anyone that has at least 2 years of experience can become a mentor to share their learnings and give their advice to someone that probably is going through similar struggles.
 Even pretty senior mentees are benefiting from mentorship because there’s always room to grow.
 And we hear all the time that the mentors are learning just as much from their mentees.